-Since 2009, almost 1,000 campers from more than half the states in the US and 15 other countries have attended YEA Camp.
+Since 2009, more than 1,000 campers from more than half the states in the US and 15 other countries have attended YEA Camp.
 Our campers come from diverse backgrounds, have a variety of passions, and have different levels of experience, but one thing everyone at YEA Camp has in common is the desire to make our world a better place.

 We feel pretty confident in saying that the people who attend YEA Camp are some of the most inspiring, kind, and positive people you are likely to meet.

-YEA Camp is all about what you do when camp ends.
+YEA Camp is all about what you do after YEA Camp.

 Think of it like this: If you went to a basketball camp, you probably wouldn't be going just because you love to play basketball.
 No matter how good you already were at dribbling, defense, or foul shooting, you'd be going to get better at basketball.
-Maybe you want to make the team, to play more minutes, to get a scholarship, or just to get better because you love the game.
+Maybe you want to make the team, to play more minutes, to get a scholarship, or just to get better because you love the game in the years ahead.

-YEA Camp is the same way -- except for instead of getting better at basketball, campers get better at changing the world.
+YEA Camp is the same way -- except for instead of getting better at basketball, campers get better at changing the world for years to come.

 Our campers go on to do amazing things.

-Megan, 12, started a school club called Helping Hands for the Homeless that has raised thousands of dollars to help homeless people in Boston.
+Megan, 12, started a school club called Helping Hands for the Homeless that has raised thousands of dollars to help unhoused people in Boston.